-If students go on a field trip by bus, they are to return on the bus.
+If students go on a field trip by bus, they are to return on the bus unless prior arrangements have been made with the building principal.

 Regular school rules that apply are in effect on bus trips.
 All the regular safety regulations posted in the school buses are in effect.